Act, Think or Abstain: Complexity-Aware Adaptive Inference for Vision-Language-Action Models: RELATED WORKS

 \subsection{Embodied Reasoning in VLAs}

-Building upon standard VLA architectures, recent models have explored enhancing direct action prediction with intermediate reasoning steps.
-Approaches such as Embodied Chain-of-Thought (ECoT) \cite{zawalski2025robotic}, CoT-VLA \cite{zhao2025cot}, and InstructVLA \cite{yang2025instructvla} generate additional reasoning traces, sub-goals, or scene descriptions before execution, significantly improving overall success rates.
-Similarly, hierarchical frameworks like Steerable Policies \cite{chen2026steerable} leverage a high-level VLM reasoner to dynamically issue steering commands, ranging from subtasks to grounded pixel coordinates.
-While works like Fast ECoT \cite{duan2025fast} make efforts to reduce the latency of these additional generation steps, running massive reasoning models at control frequencies remains a computational bottleneck.
-Furthermore, these methods typically enforce reasoning at every timestep, which is inefficient for trivial tasks.
-Current works such as OneTwoVLA \cite{lin2025onetwovla} and SAFE \cite{gusafe} have started mitigating these issues by adaptively restricting explicit reasoning to critical moments or by analyzing feature spaces to detect execution failures.
-In contrast, our framework treats reasoning as a conditional fallback.
-By evaluating the complexity of the latent representation, our pipeline directly executes known tasks and reserves heavy reasoning steps exclusively for unfamiliar or complex scenarios.
-At the same time, for tasks that exceed the model's capabilities, our pipeline can predict failure, thus avoiding unnecessary reasoning and consequent catastrophic execution errors.
+Building upon standard VLA architectures, recent models enhance direct action prediction with intermediate reasoning steps.
+Approaches such as Embodied Chain-of-Thought (ECoT) \cite{zawalski2025robotic}, CoT-VLA \cite{zhao2025cot}, and InstructVLA \cite{yang2025instructvla} generate reasoning traces, sub-goals, or scene descriptions before execution, significantly improving success rates.
+However, running massive reasoning models at control frequency remains a computational bottleneck, and even latency-oriented variants such as Fast ECoT \cite{duan2025fast} still enforce reasoning at every timestep, which is wasteful for trivial tasks.
+Most related to our motivation, OneTwoVLA \cite{lin2025onetwovla} unifies acting and reasoning within a single policy that adaptively decides when to reason, and can even recover from erroneous executions in-context.
+These capabilities, however, are acquired by co-training the policy on synthesized reasoning data, tightly coupling the behavior to one specific model.
+In contrast, our framework treats reasoning as an explicit conditional fallback gated by a quantitative estimate of task complexity, requiring no modification of the underlying VLA.
+We view OneTwoVLA's in-context recovery as complementary, as it could be invoked within our \textit{Think} branch once a partially-OOD state is identified.